+World’s Most Expensive Joint Is Valued At $24,000

-The World’s Most Expensive Joint is Valued At $24,000
+The World’s Most Expensive Joint Is Valued At $24,000

 Stone Road Farms, a Los Angeles-based cannabis startup, has been making a name for themselves over the past few months thanks to their innovative and luxurious hand-rolled joints, which only use pure flower.